Developing an emergency communications plan: A template for business continuity professionals

 What you need after the emergency

-After the emergency has ended, specific information will be needed to account for all employees and other people involved in the incident, document all actions taken and otherwise close out the incident.
+Once the emergency has ended, specific information will be needed to account for all employees and other people involved in the incident.
+Be sure to document all actions taken in an after-action report (AAR) and otherwise close out the incident.

-The following post-crisis steps should be included in an emergency communications plan:
+The following post-event steps should be included in an emergency communications plan:

-- confirmation that all employees have returned to work safely;
+- confirm all employees have returned to work safely;

 - complete list of internal people contacted;